 Field Courses at URI

-Many of the marine biology courses offered during the academic year at URI include field work, but the following three courses are intense field courses that takes place locally, aboard ship, and in the Caribbean.
+Many marine biology courses offered during the academic year at URI include field work, but the following are intense field courses that have taken place locally, aboard ship, and in the Caribbean, during J-term, Spring Break and Summer Term.

 Marine Invertebrates of Southern New England (BIO 355) – Summer Term – 4 weeks – students study invertebrate diversity in their Rhode Island backyard where considerable local biodiversity is challenged by coastal development and the effects of climate change.